SadhanaG/NodeAndExpress/README.md

 ```

-> Sencond you need to send a request for new Date()
+> Second you need to send a request for new Date()

 ```javascript